beihaizhang11/COMP3013J-Object-Oriented-Design-Notes/Yunhan Gao's Notes/Note.md

 - Data Outcomes

 # 06-Analysis
->Analysis is the task of describing how interactingobject can perform the use cases.
+>Analysis is the task of describing how interacting object can perform the use cases.

 **Target**: A big part of this is proving that the **task is possible** We use a technique known as **realisation**